-If you open your SIPP with a small amount and do not add in further contributions or transfers the fees associated with your SIPP may erode the value of your SIPP even if your chosen investments perform well.
+If you open your SIPP with a small amount and do not add in further transfers the fees associated with Your Global SIPP may erode the value of your SIPP even if your chosen investments perform well.

-Our fees and charges may increase, although this will be communicated to you in writing prior to this happening.
+Our fees and charges may increase, although this will be communicated to you in writing in advance.